Masuwuked/QOL-linux/README.md

 ```bash
 yoink <path_to_filename>
 ```
-#### This script convert any input image files to a png image which temporarily stored in /tmp/ then its copied to your clipboard
+#### This script converts any input image files to a png image which temporarily stored in /tmp/ then its copied to your clipboard